-Backpacks must be kept in the student's locker.
-Purses must be smaller than an 8.5 by 11 book.
+Backpacks are permitted and must be placed in student lockers after arrival to school.
+They are not allowed to be carried throughout the building during the school day, and purses must be smaller than an 8.5x11 book.
 Bags for sports and instrument cases must be stored in a monitored area before admittance to school.
 Students are required to check with a coach or advisor as to the procedures for storing your equipment.
 The student is to check with his or her coach, advisor or director about the procedures for storing equipment.